DragoniteSpam/GameMakerTutorialTutorial/README.md

 1. **Be specific in your title and metadata**

 People need to know what your thing is about, and by "people" I mean both the individuals that fall in your target audience and the search engine that they might use to find it.
-Google allegedly can read at a fourth-grade level, or a fifth-grade level, or a sixth-grade level, depending on who you ask, when you ask it, and how smart the person you ask thinks your average fourth-, fifth- or sixth-grader is.
+Google allegedly can read at a fourth-grade level, or a fifth-grade level, or a sixth-grade level, depending on who you ask, when you ask it, and how smart the person you ask thinks your average fourth-, fifth-, or sixth-grader is.
 This can be a bit of help if you're creating a written tutorial or a video with full captions, and there's a nonzero chance that Google is also capable of deriving some understanding of video by now and we just haven't caught on yet, but giving it a little nudge in the right direction never hurts.
 It's going to be really hard to make `spg tut 01` rank higher in a search than `How To Cook Spaghetti`.

 Think about the way that someone searching for your tutorial might phrase their question (see the earlier part of this page).
 Give it a title that looks something like the answer to what they're looking for.